Engineering & Technology,

-Results: Since 1921 SSP has through its award-winning publications and world-class science education competitions conveyed the excitement of science and research directly to the public.
-SSP has nearly 500,000 social media followers, 120,000 Science News subscribers across print and digital platforms, an estimated 10,000 Intel ISEF participants annually, and 40,000 science competition alumni of record.
-In 2012 the Society's websites realized over 13 million online visitors, and its education programs made hundreds of millions of worldwide media impressions.
+The Society has more than four million social media followers, 90,000 Science News subscribers across print and digital platforms, an estimated 10,000 Intel ISEF participants annually, and 50,000 science competition alumni of record.
+In 2016 the Society's websites realized over 13 million online visitors, and its education programs made hundreds of millions of worldwide media impressions.

 Geographic areas served: U.S. and international